 Applying for a community housing review at SACAT

-Use the SACAT online form [link to form], or seek assistance from SACAT’s community access officers to apply for a Housing SA review.
+Use the SACAT online form, or seek assistance from SACAT’s community access officers to apply for a Housing SA review.
 You should also:

 - make sure you do this within the required time limit.
 (You may seek an extension of time (ask for it in your application) but do not assume that SACAT will necessarily grant an extension.)

 - lodge a copy of your tenancy agreement with the application (where applicable)

 - pay the lodgement fee, or, if appropriate apply for the fee to be waived [link to fee waiver info].

 What happens next